openqasm/openqasm/README.md

 # OPENQASM
-Specs, examples and tools for the OPENQASM language.
+Specs, examples and tools for the OPENQASM intermediate representation.

 ## Current version